This post was originally on Reddit but for several reasons the mod didn’t approve of my question so I’m sending it off you you, Captain.

 - Are there question marks and did they mention you by name? “[Name], do you happen remember where we got the thingamajig?”
 No = Keep scrolling.

 - Know your history.
-Does giving advice to this person tend to make them bristle and cause an argument?
+Does giving advice to this specific person tend to make them bristle and cause an argument?
 Has this person told you that your advice, jokes, etc. are unhelpful and unwelcome in the past?
 After what you’ve described here, I think you can safely assume that “Kelli” and your other young colleague are all set for the rest of time, so stop advising them, period.

 I say this from the heart as someone who had to channel my “But I can help!” impulses into a whole decade-long Thing: People generally need you to be kind and treat them like authorities on their own lives way more than they need you to be informative or “right” at them.
 If someone wants your advice, they can ask.
 If you don’t weigh in on a general ask, and the person decides they want your advice after all, they can always find you later.
 Whereas, if you weigh in constantly where your advice is unwanted, you will come across as a patronizing ding-dong.
 Stop.